Trump says coronavirus is 'dying out;' Dr. Sanjay Gupta says the virus is not dying - Local News 8

 Gupta rebutted Trump’s “it’s dying out” claim in an interview with Don Lemon, saying, “It’s not going away, it’s just sort of moved around the country, which was exactly what was expected.
 It’s not dying away.”

-The NYT, WaPo, WSJ and CNN all published details from John Bolton’s book on Wednesday.
-There are many, many takeaways… frankly they could fill an entire edition of this newsletter… So I recommend you read the CNN team’s full recap here.
+The New York Times, Washington Post, Wall Street Journal and CNN all published details from John Bolton’s book on Wednesday.
+There are many, many takeaways, so I recommend you read the CNN team’s full recap here.
 But the No. 1 bit of news is that Bolton claims Trump “personally asked his Chinese counterpart, Xi Jinping, to help him win the 2020 US presidential election.”

 Trump allies continue to claim that Bolton revealed classified info; those arguments will be addressed in court.
-The DOJ filed for a temporary restraining order on Wednesday, so there’s likely to be a hearing by the end of the week.
+The Justice Department filed for a temporary restraining order on Wednesday, so there’s likely to be a hearing by the end of the week.
 But Wednesday’s leaks demonstrated that the book is already out in the open.
-ABC’s “World News Tonight” aired an excerpt from Martha Raddatz’s sit-down interview with Bolton, and “GMA” will air another clip on Thursday morning, I’m told…
+ABC’s “World News Tonight” aired an excerpt from Martha Raddatz’s sit-down interview with Bolton, and “GMA” will air another clip on Thursday morning, I’m told.

 “Should be executed”

-Per WaPo reporter Josh Dawsey’s summary of the book’s highlights/lowlights, Bolton “describes a summer 2019 meeting in New Jersey where Trump says journalists should be jailed so they have to divulge their sources: ‘These people should be executed.
+Per Washington Post reporter Josh Dawsey’s summary of the book’s highlights and lowlights, Bolton “describes a summer 2019 meeting in New Jersey where Trump says journalists should be jailed so they have to divulge their sources: ‘These people should be executed.
 They are scumbags,’ Trump said, according to Bolton’s account.”

 Trump calls Bolton a “washed up guy”